-- Used to create a new high-level section, for example, a prerequisites section that appears near the top of the document but that is separate from the instructions.
+Used to create a heading for a new high-level section, for example, a prerequisites section that appears near the top of the document but that is separate from the instructions.

-- Instruction steps allow you to create standard operating procedures with minimal effort.
-Instruction steps include some special features such as individual screenshots per step as well as estimated time to complete step with a total "roll-up" at the bottom of the published article.
-For more information, see Creating standard operating procedures (SOPs).
+Numbered steps allow you to create a set of step-by-step instructions with minimal effort.
+Each Step has special features such as individual screenshots per step as well as estimated time to complete the step with a total "roll-up" at the bottom of the published document.

 When you select the document or asset, its name will appear as a blue link.
 Note: If someone changes the name of the document or asset later on, the link text will not change.

 URL-type links — These links let the reader jump from your document to a place on the web.
 You start off by highlighting the text that you want to turn into a link.
 Doing this opens a context menu with an option for inserting a link by typing or pasting the website URL.